sjaehn/BHarvestr/README.md

 Description: B.Harvestr is an **experimental** granular synthesizer LV2 plugin.

 **Warning: B.Harvestr is in an early stage of development.
 It still produces a heavy CPU load.
 Not for pruducion use!
 No guarantees!
-Some essential features including saving and restoring the plugin state are not (fully) implemented yet.
+Some essential features are not (fully) implemented yet.
 Major changes in the plugin definition need to be expected.
 Therefore, future versions of this plugin may be completely incompatible to this version.**

 ## Installation